fastjengine/FastJ/README.md

 </div>

 ## About FastJ
-FastJ is a Java-based game engine + framework coming together to make an easily-accessible, easily-usable, game-making library.
+FastJ is an open-source, Java-based 2D game engine and framework.
+Originally named the [FastJ Engine][fastj-engine link], it aims to provide an easy-to-use game-making library.

 ## Features
 - [x] 2D Rendering
-- [x] Global Rendering options
 - [x] Scriptable Behavior System - attach reusable scripts to game objects to make 'em do your bidding!
 - [x] Scene Creation, Loading, and Switching
 - [x] Support for: **Windows**, **Linux**, and **macOS**.

-The original version of this library can be found [here][fastj-engine link].

 ## Adding FastJ to your project
-This ECS can be found in the following places:
+This library can be found in the following places:
-- [Maven Central][Maven-Central], as a dependency or as a jarfile
+- [Maven Central][Maven-Central], as a dependency or as a jarfile.
-- The [Releases][Releases] section of this repository
+- The [Releases][Releases] section of this repository.

 ### Adding the Dependency
 When adding the dependency, **make sure to replace `[latest version here]` with the actual latest version** (you'll find this in the Maven Central link up above). **The current latest version is 1.1.2**.